GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 To enhance their three-staged approach, Bustamante et al. @bustamante_multi-step-ahead_2017 extended the control command optimization to a multi-step ahead process.
 The optimization problem now consists of determining the sequence of controls that minimizes a cost function at each iteration.
 This objective directly incorporates the expected uncertainty on the source's position over multiple future steps.
-Overall, Bustamante's work demonstrates another principled, complete, and performing approach to #acr("ASSL").
+Overall, Bustamante's work demonstrates another approach to #acr("ASSL").
 On the one hand, it aggregates #acr("DoA") estimations and robot movement over time to localize a sound source in 2D relative to the agent.
 On the other hand, it provides a controlling scheme for the agent that optimizes the location performance in the long term.